frctl/fractal.build/docs/guide/06-core-concepts/04-context-data.md

  };
  ```

- Now when the component is rendered, it will first make an API request to the endpoint and wait for the Promise (and its associated `then()` step) to be resolved before using the output to pass as context data to the template.
+ Now when the component is rendered, it will first make an API request to the endpoint and wait for the Promise (and its associated `then()` step) to be resolved, before passing the output as context data to the template.